Hathras case: Caste-based meet held at former BJP MLA's home | Politics

 One of the organisers of the meeting and Pehalvan’s son Manveer Singh, however, denied that the gathering comprised members from the so-called upper castes and said they were from “different sections of society”.
 “We welcome the CBI inquiry ordered by the Uttar Pradesh chief minister.
 We have faith in the investigation,” Singh told PTI while claiming that the victim’s family members were “changing their stand”.

 “The entire scenario has been created to blame the government.
 The accused persons are in favour of any type of inquiry.
 But the victims are changing their stand every now and then.
 They do not want a narco test or a CBI probe.
 Now they want other kinds of inquiries,” he claimed.
+He said an FIR should be registered by police against the complainants in the case.
+"Our demand is that a case should be filed against those people who had filed the case in the first instance," he said.
 Singh also said various legal options were being explored to defend the accused in the case.
 He asserted that the arrest of some of the accused persons from their homes was proof of their innocence.

 “Had they been guilty, they would had run away from their homes.
 Why would they be present in their homes,” he said.
 He also alleged that the Congress and the Samajwadi Party were trying to influence the victim's family as they wanted to the issue to “linger on”.